realworldocaml/book/book/imperative-programming/README.md

 The code for `iter` uses two forms of iteration: a `for` loop to walk over the array of buckets; and within that loop a call to `List.iter` to walk over the values in a given bucket.
-We could have done the outer loop with a recursive function instead nof a `for` loop, but `for` loops are syntactically convenient, and are more familiar and idiomatic in imperative contexts.
+We could have done the outer loop with a recursive function instead of a `for` loop, but `for` loops are syntactically convenient, and are more familiar and idiomatic in imperative contexts.